Anon-Planet/thgtoa/guide.md

 #### If you cannot use Tor:

 Just use the tutorials as is.
-See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option].
+See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:].

 #### Installation: